johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	Honour the unity of the Spirit and the body of Christ.

--	If you are a committed member of an existing movement, be respectful of its traditions and work to maintain good working relationships with members of the leadership.
+-	If you are committed to an existing movement, be respectful of its traditions and work to maintain good working relationships with its leaders.

--	Maize Plant Discipleship should not form a threat to surrounding congregations and church groups; it should seek to complement and where appropriate serve them, in the spirit of the Messiah.
+-	Maize Plant Discipleship should not form a threat to existing congregations and church groups, but complement and serve them, where appropriate, in the spirit of the Messiah.

 ### Discipleship group format ###

 In order to learn something new, we *gather* to hear new ideas.
 As we listen to these ideas, we *reflect* upon them: filtering them through our current understanding, with old and new thoughts sometimes challenging, sometimes harmonising with each other.
 In *discussion* with others, we broaden and deepen our understanding and sharpen our convictions about the best, or most appropriate way to *act*, when we disperse and return to our contexts of work and vocation.

-This learning process may be represented as a cycle (see [](#learning-cycle.png)).
+This learning process may be represented as a cycle —a "reflective learning cycle" (see [](#learning-cycle.png)), intended to facilitate learning that is applied and not simply theoretical.

 ![Reflective Learning Cycle][learning-cycle.png]

-In the sphere of education and training, this may be described as a reflective learning cycle, representing a form of best practice intended to facilitate learning that is applied and not simply theoretical.

-Below, I want to suggest how this learning cycle may be adapted and applied to Maize Plant Discipleship groups.

 #### Acts 2:42 ####

+I want to suggest how this reflective learning cycle may be adapted and applied to Maize Plant Discipleship groups.

 > They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer—*Acts 2.42*

-The experience of the followers of Jesus, described in the book of Acts, chapter 2, verse 42 provides us with a simple pattern of:
+The experience of the early followers of the Messiah, described in Acts 2:42 provides us with a simple pattern of:

 1. Teaching
 -	Fellowship